-With questionable cash flows amounting to only 6.3% of operating cash flow, DTE Energy's cash flows look clean.
-Within the questionable cash flow figure plotted in the TTM period above, other operating activities (which can include deferred income taxes, pension charges, and other one-off items) provided the biggest boost, at 2.5% of cash flow from operations.
-Overall, the biggest drag on FCF came from capital expenditures, which consumed 82.4% of cash from operations.
+With 13.1% of operating cash flow coming from questionable sources, DTE Energy investors should take a closer look at the underlying numbers.
+Within the questionable cash flow figure plotted in the TTM period above, other operating activities (which can include deferred income taxes, pension charges, and other one-off items) provided the biggest boost, at 14.9% of cash flow from operations.
+Overall, the biggest drag on FCF came from capital expenditures, which consumed 79.8% of cash from operations.

 A Foolish final thought

 Most investors don't keep tabs on their companies' cash flow.
 I think that's a mistake.
 If you take the time to read past the headlines and crack a filing now and then, you're in a much better position to spot potential trouble early.
 Better yet, you'll improve your odds of finding the underappreciated home-run stocks that provide the market's best returns.

 We can help you keep tabs on your companies with My Watchlist, our free, personalized stock tracking service.

 Add DTE Energy to My Watchlist.